 Did you know the banks of the Seine River and the Bassin de la Villette turn into a Parisian beach resort each summer?
-Ever since 2002, when Mayor Bertrand Delanoë launched the first “Paris Plage” for all of the Parisians who couldn’t join the annual exodus from the city for the summer, it has become a beloved annual event, copied by cities all over the world.
+Ever since 2002, when Mayor Bertrand Delanoë launched the first “Paris Plage” for all of the Parisians who couldn’t join the annual exodus from the city for the summer, it has become a beloved annual event, free and open to everyone, copied by cities all over the world.

-For the 2022 edition, the “beaches” of Paris Plage take place from July 9th through August 21st in two locations: Rives de Seine (central Paris) and Bassin de La Villette (northeast Paris at the top of the Canal St Martin).
+For the 2023 edition, the “beaches” of Paris Plage take place from July 8th through September 3rd in two locations: Rives de Seine (Central Paris along the Seine) and Bassin de La Villette (northeast Paris at the top of the Canal St Martin), similar to previous years.
+Here are a few new activities for the 2023 edition:

 Rives de Seine (daily 10am-10pm)

 This is the “original” Paris Plage with its chaise lounges, palm trees, and water misters.
 Located on the historic quays in central Paris on the Right Bank (from Quai du Louvre to Quai Henri IV) this is now known as Les Berges or Parc Rives de Seine on the Right Bank.
-Although a bit crowded on sunny afternoons, this part of Paris Plage is ideal for lounging, DJ music sets (and live music in the evenings, usually from 6pm), and beautiful views of Paris.
-There are two areas with misters to cool off, foosball, pétanque/boules courts, art expositions, an open-air library, free Swedish Gym, boxing, and running coaching sessions, and activity areas for kids.
+Although a bit crowded on sunny afternoons, this part of Paris Plage is ideal for lounging, DJ music sets (and dancing in the evenings), and beautiful views of Paris.
+There are two areas with misters to cool off, foosball tables (aka “babyfoot” in French), pétanque/boules courts, art expositions, an open-air library, a giant chess board, free Swedish Gym, tai chi (weekend mornings 10am-noon), boxing, and running coaching sessions, and activity areas for kids.

 Sprinkled throughout are different lounge chairs, picnic tables, al fresco cafés, and refreshment stands.
 The car-free quays are popular with runners, cyclists, and skaters of all ages as well as strolling beach bums, so watch your back (and your bags…yep, pickpockets).